Privacy-Preserving Visual Localization with Event Cameras: Sensor-Level Privacy Protection

-\paragraph{Maximum-Reflection Filtering} We propose maximum-reflection filtering on the spatial domain to attenuate event accumulations from curvy regions.
-For each voxel $E(l, m, n)$ we first find the location $(l, m^*, n^*)$ that attains the maximum event count within the spatial neighborhood $|E(l, m {-} k_s{:} m {+} k_s, n {-} k_s{:} n {+} k_s)|$, where $k_s$ is the spatial window size.
+We further propose maximum-reflection filtering to attenuate curvy regions that often correspond to facial landmarks.
+For each voxel $E(l, m, n)$ we first find the location $(l, m^*, n^*)$ that attains the maximum event count within the spatial neighborhood $|E(l, m {-} k_s{:} m {+} k_s, n {-} k_s{:} n {+} k_s)|$, where $k_s$ is half the spatial window size.
 We then replace $E(l, m, n)$ as the voxel value at the reflected location with respect to $(l, m^*, n^*)$, namely $E(l, 2m^* {-} m, 2n^* {-} n)$.
 The maximum-reflection filtering preserves event accumulation near lines while replacing other regions with arbitrary values.
-As shown in Figure~\ref{fig:sensor_level}b, if the original intensities follow a step function event accumulations near lines are symmetrical with respect to the local maximum.
-Although lines from real-world scenes are not strictly a step function, we find that in practice, the maximum-reflection filtering can well-preserve events near lines while attenuating other regions including faces.
+The intuition for this operation is that event accumulations near step functions are \emph{symmetrical} with respect to the local maximum, while those on the two sides of a curved line are asymmetrical, as shown in Figure~\ref{fig:sensor_level}b.
+Although lines from real-world scenes are not strictly a step function, we find that in practice the maximum-reflection filtering can well-preserve events near lines while attenuating other regions including faces.

+Notice that both median filtering and maximum-reflection filtering are unaware of whether there is a face or not (which can be computationally expensive to detect): they blur pixels that \emph{likely} correspond to a face.
+While not explicitly detecting faces, such a design choice enables our method to be readily implemented in the sensor level.
+Further, despite trading off image reconstruction quality, sensor level protection incurs only a small localization performance drop.
+This is further verified in Section~\ref{sec:sensor_eval}.